B.C.’s Pacwest college sports conference cancels winter competition - Cranbrook Daily Townsman

-The Pacwest has announced the official cancellation of the winter session of sports competition.
+There will be no College of the Rockies Avalanche volleyball this winter, with the Pacwest annoucement of the official cancellation of the winter session of sports competition.

 The league had earlier cancelled fall sports play back in June, but were hopeful that play could begin in the winter with a reduced schedule.